JesusHdez960717/winter_framework/README.md

 ### Configure the package

-At this point we assume that you have the basic knowledge of dart, and a fully configured environment
+At this point we assume that you have the basic knowledge of dart, and a fully configured environment (with sdk version `^3.4.0`).

 If not, please take a look at the [official dart guide](https://dart.dev/get-dart)